aremis9/Quizzee/README.md

 # Quizzee
 Quiz Application - C# Console Application

-Source code doesn't look good.
-My bad, this is my first (and latest?)
-C# project
+This is my first-ever programming project.
+Hence, the source code doesn't look good.

 This is an academic requirement.